 You are not alone: Getting emotional support

-You may find resources and support – including your own inner strengths – that you didn’t know existed.
+You may find resources and support – including your own inner strengths – you didn’t know existed.

 If you’re married or in a committed relationship, what you’re going through will affect your partner and your relationship.
 Waiting for your biopsy results is a family challenge, as well as a personal one.

 Other women who have been through a breast biopsy may be your strongest allies.
 Talking with them can be very helpful and reassuring.
 You can reach out – or simply listen – to others who understand your feelings and concerns.

-If you learn that your diagnosis is breast cancer, you may find it helpful to talk with someone who has already been through breast cancer.
+If you learn that you have breast cancer, you may find it helpful to talk with someone who has already been through breast cancer.
 Our Reach To Recovery® Program, which is available in most communities, is one of many programs that may help you.
 This program can put you in touch with a woman who has been diagnosed with and treated for breast cancer.

 To talk with or receive a visit from a Reach To Recovery volunteer, call your local American Cancer Society office or 1-800-227-2345.
-Also, “Appendix D” has more information on Reach To Recovery and other resources for people facing cancer.
+Also, “Appendix D” has more information on the Reach To Recovery program and other resources for people facing cancer.

 Remember: Most breast changes are not cancer.
 While it’s hard to go through the emotions and uncertainties that often come with a breast biopsy, try to learn as much as you can about what’s going on and get the support you need.
-For more information about breast health or breast cancer or to find support services where you live, please contact us.
+For more information about breast health, breast cancer, or to find support services where you live, please contact us.

 Last Medical Review: 07/21/2014